Overview

 The pay practices of employers in every industry are under constant scrutiny from both regulators and the plaintiffs’ bar.
 While the clients of our Wage and Hour practice group are scrupulous about paying their employees correctly, they have real concerns about how to accomplish that, given the maze of legal compliance issues they face.

 Our clients rely on us to advise them on having their pay practices comply with federal, state, and local laws and to defend them when those practices are challenged.
 We help our clients with agency investigations.
-We defend them in class and collective action lawsuits.
-And we advise them in all wage and hour matters, including those that arise in the context of transactions.
+Our wage and hour attorneys defend them in class and collective action lawsuits.
+And we counsel them on all wage and hour matters, including those that arise in the context of transactions.

 Fending Off Class Actions